orlandov/node-mongodb/README.markdown

 NAME
 ====

-node-mongodb - An asynchronous Node.js interface to MongoDB
+node-mongodb - An asynchronous Node interface to MongoDB

 SYNOPSYS
 ========